tidyverse/purrr/revdep/cran.md

 ## revdepcheck results

-We checked 59 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1407 reverse dependencies (1400 from CRAN + 7 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 35 new problems
+ * We saw 37 new problems
- * We failed to check 0 packages
+ * We failed to check 6 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* arrow
+  checking tests ...
+ERROR

 * broom.helpers
   checking tests ...
 ERROR